 So here are 10 fun family-ish ideas;

 - Pack a picnic and head out to Lake Canobolas.
 Just 10 minutes out of town, there’s a great walking track around the lake, plus playground, flying foxes and lots of ducks to feed.
-Another option for lunch, just up the road from the lake is Italian BYO restaurant Fiorinis, one of my favourite spots for a tasty lunch served in the best Italian style – the owners love kids and have created a friendly, warm environment in this pretty little spot at the base of Mount Canobolas.
+Before heading out, make sure you stop in at our favourite spot for coffee and bacon and egg rolls Good Eddy Cafe on Lords Place.
+After the lake, here’s a great option for lunch, just up the road from the lake is Italian BYO restaurant Fiorinis, one of my favourite spots for a tasty lunch served in the best Italian style – the owners love kids and have created a friendly, warm environment in this pretty little spot at the base of Mount Canobolas.
 Because of this, it’s often booked out so do call in advance to reserve a table (02 6365 3863).

 - Spend a morning at the fantastic Paddock to Plate Exhibition at the Orange Regional Museum.
 My kids just loved this; there are some top interactive activities and an activity book to fill in as you go around the exhibition.
 Then they can roll down the grass roof of the museum while you sip a great coffee from the Groundstone Cafe (in the same building) .
 Just across the courtyard from the Museum is the Orange Regional Gallery which is currently showing the most beautiful exhibition ‘Interiors’ complete with a Cressida Campbell piece I’d die to have on my walls; plus interiors by Brett Whiteley, Luke Sciberras, Margaret Olley, Grace Cossington Smith and many more artists.